-Bed sores, pressure sores and decubitus ulcers are painful, debilitating and unnecessary.
+Pressure sores are painful, debilitating and unnecessary.
 Use this guide to learn about bed sores and their prevention.
 Bed sores can develop very quickly and may progress into a Stage 4 pressure ulcer; like the one shown below.
 Preventing this from happening should be of primary concern for all caregivers.
-These products are ideal for improving the comfort level of patients who have had a hip or knee replacement.
+The same products are ideal for improving the comfort level of patients who have had a hip or knee replacement.

 Bed Sore Prevention Guidelines: